-In May 2018, the Decree on Establishing the Central Electronic Registry of Development Projects was adopted (Official Gazette 42/2018), which regulated the establishment and the management of the Central Electronic Registry of Development Projects.
+In May 2018, the Decree on Establishing the Central Electronic Registry of Development Projects was adopted (OJ 42/18), regulating the establishment and the management of the Central Electronic Registry of Development Projects.
 Specifically, the decree laid down how development projects should be linked to strategic planning documents, the obligation of entering data in the project registry, the type of data that should be entered and the ownership of the project registry.